 A better suggestion is to grab some lunch from a chain free lunch place you happen to see and enjoying the great outdoors in one of London’s many parks and outdoor spaces.

 4. Book attractions before you arrive

 Websites like lastminute.com offer cheaper West End Shows and similar entertainment, and if you book in advance you’ll get it even cheaper.
 Booking on the day is pretty much the most expensive way to do it.

 5. Avoid tourist central

-You can save yourself a few pennies on food by getting out of the centre.
+You can save money in London by getting out of the centre.
 You can also save money by looking on discount sites but that will usually mean you going to some sort of chain restaurant, rather than just seeing what takes your fancy.

 6. Go to Sam Smith pubs